-You can also work to improve mobility with your diet by eating frequent meals and a low-fat, high-carbohydrate diet, as well as medium-chain triglyceride supplementation, Stark tells me.
-(We at Byrdie love this MCT oil, $18.)
+Finally, Stark shares that you can also work to improve mobility by eating frequent meals and a low-fat, high-carbohydrate diet, as well as through medium-chain triglyceride supplementation.
+(At Byrdie, we love this MCT oil, $27.)

-This incident was enough to scare me away from any form of spin bike in the near future, but if you’re thinking of signing up for your first class or doing any other sort of exercise program, just speak with a doctor first and, as Stark said, ease your way into it.
-For now, I’ll just take brunch—hold the spin.
+This incident was enough to scare me away from any form of Spin class in the near future, but if you’re thinking of signing up for your first class or doing any other sort of workout, consider speaking with a doctor first and, as Stark said, easing your way into it.
+As for me, for now, I’ll just take brunch—hold the strenuous exercise.